 And even for hand-picked patients who were considered good candidates for the surgery, failure rates of 20-30% have been reported.

-Much like the runner’s knee, shin splints develop due to repetitive stress and overuse to the shinbone.
+Much like runner’s knee, shin splints develop due to repetitive stress and overuse of the shinbone.
 Any activity that involves repetitive leg movements (jogging, swimming, cycling, tennis, hiking) can contribute to the condition.

 How to Prevent Injury for Joggers?

-While there’s no hard evidence to whether all running-related injuries can be prevented, there are several proactive steps that can prevent a disaster:
+While there’s no hard evidence as to whether all running-related injuries can be prevented, there are several proactive steps that can benefit a jogger:

-- Choose the right running surface.
-The environment you choose to go jogging in is important not just in terms of weather conditions — the surface your feet are repetitively hitting is just as important.
+- Choose the right running surface: The environment you jog in is important and not just the weather conditions — the surface your feet are repetitively hitting is just as important.
 Soft surfaces, like a running track, grass or dirt are least shock-inducing, thus least detrimental for your joints.
 Avoid running in the hills, as the upwards/downwards angle is damaging to your body.
 If you’re running on a track or other curving trajectory, make sure to switch the direction you’re running to make sure you have pressure on both feet.

-- Try barefoot running.
-While an alternative prevention and treatment method, barefoot running has been gaining popularity among regular joggers.
-Barefoot running is unlikely to solve knee problems, but many claim that the practice has helped them fix shin splints and reduce foot pain.
+- Try barefoot running: Barefoot running has been gaining popularity among regular joggers.
+Barefoot running is unlikely to solve knee problems, but many people claim that the practice has helped them fix shin splints and reduce foot pain.
 The idea behind it is that barefoot running helps spread out the pressure across the entire lower leg and trains a wider range of supportive leg muscles.

-- Only make incremental changes.
-While a “just-do-it” attitude may do wonders for your motivation, our bodies don’t appreciate sudden changes.
+- Make incremental changes: While a “just-do-it” attitude may do wonders for your motivation, our bodies don’t appreciate sudden changes.
 In terms of increasing your exercise intensity or the range of exercises performed, always strive for baby-step changes.
 This way, you’ll give your body the time it needs to adjust and avoid overuse.